Indonesian passport

+Starting from 12 October 2022, passports are now valid for 10 years.

 Types

-Ordinary passports
+Ordinary passports (obsolete)

-According to Government Regulation No. 31/2013 (Peraturan Pemerintah Nomor 31 Tahun 2013), ordinary passports consists of electronic and non-electronic versions.
+According to Government Regulation No. 31/2013 (Peraturan Pemerintah Nomor 31 Tahun 2013), ordinary passports consist of electronic and non-electronic versions.

+On 1 December 2024, the Directorate General of Immigration announced that it is phasing out the issuance of non-biometric passports nationwide, with a trial run started at 13 selected immigration offices in the major cities of Jakarta, Tangerang, Medan, Denpasar, Batam and Surabaya.
+As of May 2025, the phase-out of non-biometric ordinary passports have expanded to the provinces of West Java and the rest of Banten, and multiple provinces in the island of Sumatra.

 Electronic passport

 Effective from 26 January 2011, the Directorate General of Immigration introduced ordinary electronic passports (e-passport) for Indonesian citizens.
 The initial launch quota was set at 10,000 copies for the year 2011.
 Biometric passports were initially available only in three immigration offices: West Jakarta, Soekarno–Hatta, and Central Jakarta.
-Availability has then widened, with ordinary electronic passports being issued in all immigration offices in Jakarta, Surabaya, and Batam.
-The electronic passports are available in 24 and 48 page versions (like non-biometric passports).
-The biometric chips are embedded within the back cover of the passports.

 In 2011, approximately 12,000 Indonesian citizens obtained biometric passports and starting from the January 25, 2012, the Indonesian Immigration Authority launched computerized immigration gates at Soekarno–Hatta International Airport, reducing queue time for biometric passport holders as they no longer need to check in manually at the immigration counter.
 The service is available for both arriving and departing passengers.
 The government plans to install computerized gates in airports throughout the country.

-As per second quarter of 2015, the electronic ordinary Indonesian passport is also issued in the latest version that is covered with turquoise green color.
+As of 2022, Indonesian e-passports can now be obtained in 52 Immigration offices all across Indonesia.

-Indonesian e-passport holders can enjoy visa-free travel to Japan for up to 15 days per stay (albeit still requiring a visa waiver endorsement certificate to be issued at Japanese embassy prior to travel).
-Non-electronic passport holders do not enjoy this privilege and must have a visa whenever they want to travel to Japan.
+Indonesian e-passport holders can enjoy visa-free travel to Japan for up to 15 days per stay (albeit still requiring a visa waiver endorsement certificate to be issued at a Japanese embassy / consulate or online prior to travel).
+Non-electronic passport holders do not enjoy this privilege and must apply for a visa whenever they want to travel to Japan.

 Visa-free privileges of other countries for Indonesian passport holders are currently valid for both passport types.

+According to Government Regulation No.28/2019, all Indonesian passports (both normal and biometric) now come with 48 pages.
+All types of Passports that only had 24 pages have been discontinued.